kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I won a raffle ticket courtesy of Google Research to attend ECCV 2020! [ August ]
 - I received a D&I ticket to attend KDD 2020, which is virtual! [ August ]
 - I've been matched with an ICFP 2020 mentor!
 She's wonderful! [ August ]
 - I started contributing to the Wiki Page [WikiProject: Women in Red / AI Ethics Project](https://en.wikipedia.org/wiki/Wikipedia:WikiProject_Women_in_Red/AI_Ethics#The_List).
-I've contributed to the ACM Climate Change project before (2 years ago), so I have a Wiki account already :)
+I've contributed to the ACM Climate Change project before (2 years ago), so I have a Wiki account already :) [ August]